alxbel/limitist-android/README.md

 # limitist-android
-Android app that helps to limit money wasting
+Android app that helps you to limit money wasting